 When someone passes away leaving a valid Last Will & Testament, anyone with possession of the Will must file the original document with the correct circuit court, aka probate court.
 The original Last Will & Testament and any probate pleadings will be filed in the county of last residence for the decedent.
 For example, if the decedent passed away as a resident of Port St. Lucie, then St. Lucie County would be the correct jurisdiction for a domiciliary probate proceeding.
 If there is no Last Will & Testament for the decedent, then any probate assets will be distributed according to the Florida intestacy statute, which provides a default distribution scheme for assets based on familial relationships.
+A St. Lucie probate lawyer can assist with filing the necessary documents and guiding you through the probate process.

 In St. Lucie County, the probate process is handled by the 19th Judicial Circuit Court.
 Depending on the petitioner’s address, the county will determine which courthouse the case is assigned to.
 Because the 7th Judicial Circuit Court oversees cases in four counties, there are six courthouses in the circuit.
 There are five Courthouse locations in St. Johns County and the 19th Judicial Circuit Court but only two locations in St. Lucie as the 19th Circuit Court covers four counties.

 The most relevant factor in determining if a probate is necessary is assessing if there are any probate assets as opposed to non-probate assets.
 Probate assets are those titled in the sole name of the decedent, and do not have a beneficiary designation or POD feature.
-All probate assets are frozen and can only be transferred through the probate process.
+All probate assets are frozen and can only be transferred through the St. Lucie probate process.
 There are many types of non-probate assets, such as real estate titled in the sole name of the decedent, jointly held property, IRAs and life insurance proceeds payable to a beneficiary, and more.

 The first step in identifying probate assets is to confirm how the decedent’s real estate is titled, by visiting the St. Lucie County Property Appraiser.
 If the property appraiser report and most recent deed confirm that the real estate, aka real property, is in the sole name of the decedent, then a probate will be required in order to eventually sell or transfer the property.
 Often the goal is to sell the piece of real estate during the probate process, and to have the proceeds divided among the identified beneficiaries.
 It is advisable to wait until an estate is open, and a personal representative is appointed before executing any type of sales contract.